 In case medicines don’t work your doctor may recommend hernia surgery.
 There are two types of hernia repair surgery that your doctor can recommend, that include:

-- Open hernia repair Surgery – In this procedure, the surgeon makes one large incision to repair hernia.
+- Open Hernia Repair Surgery – In this procedure, the surgeon makes one large incision to repair a hernia.

 At times, the surgeon also uses hernia mesh to provide extra support to tissues and muscles.
 There might be a possibility that a hernia can reoccur after surgery.
 You can contact your doctor if you experience consistent hernia pain.

 For more information on Hernia Repair Surgery or Laparoscopic Hernia Surgery Texas.
-You contact our healthcare expert today at +1(817) 748-0200.
-You can also make an online appointment with us.
+You can contact our healthcare expert today at +1(817) 748-0200.